Inflectra/spira-documentation/docs/Spira-Administration-Guide/Template-Documents.md

 ## Document Workflows
 Clicking on the "Workflows" link in the Administration menu Documents section brings up the list of defined document workflows for the current template.
 A workflow is a predefined sequence of document statuses linked together by "workflow transitions" to enable a newly created document to be reviewed, prioritized, assigned, resolved and closed, as well as to checking documents in and out of the system.
 The workflow list screen for a sample template is illustrated below:

 ![](img/Template_Documents_130.png)

 To modify the name, default status, notify and/or active flags, change the values in the appropriate text-box, radio-button, check-box or drop-down list and click the "Save" button.
-To add a new workflow, click the "Add" button and a new workflow will be created with the standard SpiraPlan® steps and transitions.
+To add a new workflow, click the "Add" button and a new workflow will be created with the standard Spira steps and transitions.

 You can have as many document workflows as you like in a template, but only one can be marked as the default.
 Each document type is assigned to a workflow; this allows you to have different document types follow different paths from creation of closure.
 However, when a new document type is created, it will be initially associated with the template's default workflow.